Who Are We?

 Dear Antonia,

-show (and former host of CBC radio's Tapestry) aired in Alberta was
+show (and former host of CBC radio's Tapestry) aired in

 unexpectedly terminated.
 There has been no explanation to Alberta CBC